faithcomesbyhearing/BiblePublisher/README.md

 ## Compatibility

-This program has been tested with USX 2.0 and USX 2.5.
-Development of a USX 3.0 version is in development.
+This program has been tested with USX 2.0, USX 2.5 and USX 3.0.

 ## Running Publisher